ShahinSecLab/Write-Ups/writeups/golden ticket/README.md

 ```

 This command tells Mimikatz to dig into LSASS process memory and pull out all the credentials Windows is storing there.

-LSASS (Local Security Authority Subsystem Service) is a Windows process that handles all logins.
-Every time someone logs into the machine, Windows keeps their credentials in LSASS memory to keep the session running.
 Mimikatz reaches into that memory and pulls everything out.

 **Output:**